Mobility edges in pseudo-unitary quasiperiodic quantum walks: A short course in global theory of analytic one-frequency cocycles

-These different possibilities are illustrated in Figure \ref{fig:global_theory}.
-Moreover, the super-/sub-/criticality can also be characterized by the acceleration in the following way:

-In the case where $A_\eps$ is the transfer matrix cocycle of an underlying operator, uniform hyperbolicity of $A_\eps$ characterizes the spectrum of the operator: $z\in\bbC$ is in the spectrum if and only if $A_\eps(z)$ is not uniformly hyperbolic \cite{DFLY2016DCDS, Johnson1986JDE}.
+In the case where $A_\eps$ is the transfer matrix cocycle of an underlying quasiperiodic operator, this cocycle classification helps in determining the spectrum: $z\in\bbC$ is an element of the spectrum if and only if $A_\eps(z)$ is not uniformly hyperbolic \cite{DFLY2016DCDS, Johnson1986JDE}.
 Moreover, as we explain in the next section, when applied to the transfer matrix cocycle of the UAMO $W_{\lambda_1,\lambda_2}$ the above characterization of cocycles provides the nomenclature in the phase diagram in Figure \ref{fig:phase_diagram} which is crucial in the determination of the spectral type of $W_{\lambda_1,\lambda_2}$ as well as its dynamical properties in \cite{CFO1}.

-Another virtue of global theory is that it facilitates the explicit computation of the Lyapunov exponent which is generally speaking difficult; see \cite{CFO1} for the UAMO and \cite{CFLOZ} for a related model.